c3-e/nexus/charts/sonatype-nexus/README.md

 # Nexus

+## C3 Customization

+The chart and default values have been customized to use two Helm releases for an HA configuration as a docker proxy.

+- Look at install.sh to see how to install two helm releases and put them into an HA.
+- Look at configure.sh to see how to configure a proxy configuration.

 [Nexus OSS](https://www.sonatype.com/nexus-repository-oss) is a free open source repository manager.
 It supports a wide range of package formats and it's used by hundreds of tech companies.

 ## Introduction